MarsBased/marsbased-website-old/_posts/2014-10-18-The-MarsBased-Team-Grows-Bigger-The-Abduction.markdown

 During the summer we have been working non-stop to make MarsBased grow bigger, looking for larger projects that would allow an organic and sustainable growth of the company.

-Turns out, one of the first contacts we ever made as MarsBased reached out and hired us for a very ambitious project we hope to disclose very soon.
+Turns out, one of the first contacts we ever made as MarsBased reached out and hired us for a very ambitious project.

 The project is big.
 So big that <a href="http://twitter.com/xavier_redo" target="_blank" title="Xavier Redó Twitter handle">Xavi</a>, our CTO, could not complete it on his own in the given dates.
 So we hired a new Martian called <a href="http://www.twitter.com/_iamjavi_" target="_blank" title="Javi's Twitter handle">Javier Pérez</a>, who has an extensive background in IT consulting and webapps development.
 Plus he's got a beard.